Key Breed Facts

 The Swedish Lapphund has always been highly prized in Scandinavian countries for being an excellent working dog.
 They are loyal, courageous and intelligent having helped nomadic tribes herd reindeer for centuries.
 Today, this attractive Nordic spitz-type dog is still an extremely popular companion and family pet in their native Sweden and other northern countries thanks to their kind natures and the fact they are so amenable to being trained and they are still used to herd reindeer.

-Over the years, the Lapp as these charming dogs are often called for short, have become a popular choice both as a companion and family pet, thanks to their affectionate, kind and intelligent natures.
-Today, the breed is recognised by The Kennel Club and more Lapphunds are now seen in the showring where they have certainly made their mark than ever before.
+Over the years, the Lapp as these charming dogs are often referred to, have become a popular choice both as a companion and family pet, thanks to their affectionate, kind and intelligent natures.
+The breed is recognised by The Kennel Club and more Lapphunds are now seen in the showring than ever before where they have certainly made their mark on both judges and the public.
+However, anyone who wants to share a home with a Swedish Lapphund would need to register their interest with breeders and go on a waiting list for the pleasure of doing so.

 Height at the withers: Males 45 - 51 cm, Females 45 - 48 cm